 Uncover Abandoned Monasteries

 Outside of the port area, the majority of Ioannina island consists of woodland and is fairly remote.
-There are several crumbling ancient monasteries dotted among the trees – the majority of which are now abandoned.
+There are several crumbling ancient monasteries dotted among the trees.
+The majority of these are now eerily abandoned.

 The origins of a lot of Ioannina island’s monasteries are unknown.
 Many of those that have fallen into abandon were owned by local noble families.
 Inside their empty courtyards and church halls are impressive Orthodox frescoes, and overgrown courtyards and gardens which maintain an air of eerie beauty.